Lana Gets her Talk

 Dr Carletta Griffin

-African American Church leaders in Detroit have come together to address emotional, spiritual, economic and social challenges in their communities.
+A review of the role of African American Church leaders in Detroit serving the emotional, spiritual, economic and social challenges in their communities

 Hopeful Dissonance: The Pilgrimage of Spiritual Activism by Indigenous Women and Muslim Feminists